top of page

 • May 8

-If you're a construction accountant or contractor attempting to make sense of your company's finances, one thing should be clear: precise balance sheet reconciliation is essential.
-It's more than a routine; it's the foundation of good financial health.
+If you’re a construction accountant or contractor attempting to make sense of your company’s finances, one thing should be clear: precise balance sheet reconciliation is essential.
+It’s more than a routine; it’s the foundation of good financial health.
+Balance sheet reconciliation is a crucial process for maintaining the integrity of the company's financial information, as it ensures that all accounts are accurate, complete, and timely.
+Good balance sheet reconciliation involves accuracy, completeness, timeliness, thorough documentation, strong internal controls, and adherence to best practices.
 Without it, you are flying blind in terms of cash flow, profitability, and tax compliance.

 balance sheet reconciliation